toluwajosh/applied_python_programming_masterclass/4_web_apps_with_django/django_mini_blog_2.md

 ]
 ```

-Note the relationship between the `url` in the template and the name in the `urlpatterns`.
 That's right, they are the same.

 This will not work just yet, because we have not created the detailed view for blogs and bloggers.
 If you click the `sidebar` links, you will see an error like this: